chenghui-lee/MAYA-Xtractor/README.md

 os.environ['USERNAME'] = '175598874' # Your new Maya ID here
 os.environ['PASSWORD'] = 'password12345' # Your Maya Password
 os.environ['PATH'] = 'E:\Selenium\ChromeDriver' # Path to your ChromeDriver
-os.environ.get("HEADLESS") == 'True' # Change to 'False' if you like to visualise it
+os.environ['HEADLESS'] = 'True' # Change to 'False' if you like to visualise it
 ```

 ## Run